Vobase

 schema.ts β Drizzle table definitions

-schema example β Drizzle + SQLite with typed columns, timestamps, status enums
+schema example β Drizzle + PostgreSQL with typed columns, timestamps, status enums

 // modules/projects/schema.ts